Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 Solana dominates Web3 gaming with the fastest transaction speeds and lowest fees for in-game interactions. xPlace offers 0.5% to 2% USDC cashback across four tiers (Standard through Platinum) plus XP points toward a future token launch.
 The 1% transaction fee and 1% FX on all purchases means the Standard tier actually costs you money net.
 At Platinum (2% cashback, $5,000/year fee), you break even on fees but earn XP.

-The real value is the Solana ecosystem integration and XP accumulation, not the cashback rate.
+The actual value is the Solana ecosystem integration and XP accumulation, not the cashback rate.

 Solflare is the native Solana wallet card.
 If you already use Solflare for gaming and DeFi, the card keeps everything in one wallet.
 No guaranteed cashback yet (direct cashback listed as "coming soon"), but the self-custody integration is the cleanest in the Solana ecosystem.
 SOL staking at 6-8% APY is built into the wallet.
 The card's value is ecosystem alignment and self-custody, not spending rewards.